SarahFongHacks/CodeBreaker/README.md

 ## Notes and Quirks to organize later

-React has a werid property called strict mode you can read about here https://reactjs.org/docs/strict-mode.html but one thing to understand is that in the dev build this means component code is run twice, so if some api call is being called twice it is most likely due too strict mode
+React has a weird property called strict mode you can read about here https://reactjs.org/docs/strict-mode.html but one thing to understand is that in the dev build this means component code is run twice, so if some api call is being called twice it is most likely due too strict mode